Lula and Bolsonaro court new allies for competitive Brazil runoff | Politics

 Brazilian President Jair Bolsonaro and his leftist challenger were hunting endorsements on Tuesday, party officials said, as they fine tuned their campaigns for a runoff in an election that has proven more competitive than expected.
 Former President Luiz Inacio Lula da Silva won 48.4% of the votes on Sunday, just short of the majority needed for an outright win against the far-right Bolsonaro, whose surprisingly strong showing won him 43.2% of votes.

 The highly polarized race, marked by threats from Bolsonaro that he might contest the results, will be decided on Oct 30.
-Lula's Workers Party has begun to reach out to the parties whose presidential candidates placed third and fourth on Sunday – Simone Tebet of the centrist Brazilian Democratic Movement party and Ciro Gomes of the left-of-center Democratic Labor Party (PDT) – to win their endorsement.
+Lula's Workers Party reached out to the parties whose presidential candidates placed third and fourth on Sunday – Simone Tebet of the centrist Brazilian Democratic Movement party and Ciro Gomes of the left-of-center Democratic Labor Party (PDT) – to win their endorsement.
+Together they got 7% of the votes on Sunday.

-Tebet, who won 4.16% of the votes, is expected to back Lula and could announce her support on Tuesday, though some sectors of her arty may still lean toward Bolsonaro.
-"Simone (Tebet) will likely join Lula.
-Ciro (Gomes) is likely to abstain," said analyst Leonardo Barreto, director of political consultancy Vector.
+Tebet is expected to back Lula and could announce her support later on Tuesday, though some sectors of her party may still lean toward Bolsonaro.
+Gomes has had a history of clashes with Lula, but agreed with his party's decision to throw its support behind the leftist, which may help to transfer some of the 3% of votes that Gomes received in the first round.

-Although a history of clashes between Gomes and Lula may stand in the way of a personal endorsement, Barreto said PDT leadership could still throw their support behind the leftist.
+Lula's economic advisers said they are pushing him to adopt proposals by Tebet and Gomes in an effort to build a broader center-left coalition to win the runoff.
 Bolsonaro also nailed a key endorsement on Tuesday, meeting with the newly re-elected governor of Minas Gerais, Brazil's second-most populous state.
 Governor Romeu Zema, who stayed neutral in the first round of the election, formally endorsed Bolsonaro after their meeting in Brasilia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)